ShijieHome/Java-Notes/README.md

 # Java-Notes
-notes for a Java fresh man
+Notes for a Java fresh man